Skip to Content

 Merchant Marine Ships

-The Merchant Marines served as an auxiliary branch of the military.
+The Merchant Marines serve as an auxiliary branch of the military.
 At one point, there were more than 1,000 Merchant Marine ships in its fleet.
 Asbestos was frequently used in the ships’ construction.
 Although many of these ships are no longer active, Merchant Mariners are still at risk of mesothelioma cancer from past exposure.

 Minesweepers